Jistrum: Skûlenboarch

-The township that lies south of Jistrum is Skûlenboarch, every house north of the Princess Margriet Canal falls officially under the village.
+The township that lies south of Jistrum is Skûlenboarch, every house north of the Prinses Margriet Canal falls officially under the village.
 The houses south of the canal are officially part of Eastermar.
 A bridge connects the two halves of Skûlenboarch with each other.
 The Joost Wiersmawei connects the hamlet with the village and a cycling path connects the marina with Skûlenboarch.